-Hence, sustainability-related financial disclosures / sustainability reports prepared using IFRS SDSs should become part of annual reports except for the first sustainability-related financial disclosures / sustainability report which may be issued separately within period stated in preceding paragraph.
+Hence, sustainability-related financial information prepared using IFRS SDSs should become part of annual reports except for the first sustainability-related financial information which may be issued separately within nine months of the close of related financial year.

-Moreover, ICAP is in process of developing illustrative formats of sustainability-related financial disclosures / sustainability reports for various industry types which shall be placed on ICAP's website for helping companies in developing their sustainability-related financial disclosures / sustainability reports in accordance with IFRS SDSs.
+Moreover, ICAP is in process of developing illustrative formats of sustainability-related financial information for various industry types which shall be placed on ICAP's website for helping companies in developing their sustainability-related financial information in accordance with IFRS SDSs.

-4.4 Assurance of sustainability-related financial disclosures / sustainability reports prepared under IFRS SDSs
+4.4 Assurance of sustainability-related financial information prepared under IFRS SDSs

-Since the companies in the first year of applicability of IFRS SDSs will be in process of establishing related governance systems, controls, processes etc., it is but natural that they would not be well prepared to have assurance on their sustainability reports / sustainability-related financial disclosures prepared using IFRS SDSs.
-Accordingly, our recommendation is to enforce assurance on sustainability reports / sustainability-related financial disclosures to kick-in from their second year of reporting i.e. reports prepared for second year (and onwards) reporting should be subject to assurance thereon.
+Since the companies in the first year of applicability of IFRS SDSs will be in process of establishing related governance systems, controls, processes etc., it is but natural that they would not be well prepared to have assurance on their sustainability-related financial information prepared using IFRS SDSs.
+Accordingly, our recommendation is to enforce assurance on sustainability-related financial information to kick-in from their second year of reporting i.e. reports prepared for second year (and onwards) reporting should be subject to assurance thereon.

-As ICAP members in practice are well versed on forming opinion on financial statements (prepared using IFRS Accounting Standards) and bound by ICAP's Code of Ethics, we recommend that only ICAP's practicing members be allowed to perform assurance services on sustainability-related financial disclosures /sustainability reports prepared using IFRS SDSs.
+As ICAP members in practice are well versed on forming opinion on financial statements (prepared using IFRS Accounting Standards) and bound by ICAP's Code of Ethics, we recommend that only ICAP's practicing members be allowed to perform assurance services on sustainability-related financial information prepared using IFRS SDSs.